top of page

 Scenario 1: Legal Victory for Opponents

-If opponents are successful, City of Yes NYC could face major adjustments or even be entirely annulled.
+If opponents are successful, City of Yes NYC could face major adjustments or even be annulled.
 This outcome would likely strengthen environmental protections and ensure community input in future developments.

 While this might rebuild trust among the public, potential investors could view prolonged legal scrutiny as a deterrent to entering the market.